JaeGif/Rohit_Portfolio/README.md

 Last Edited: Wednesday, February 7th, 2024
 With appreciation, Rohit

-If you want to edit the publications, you need to directly edit the publications.json file.
-URL: src/data/publications.json

 ### INSTALL FILES

 You need to have Node.js installed with the npm package manager